 A court-ordered drug test can be mandated for many reasons, from drug-related criminal charges to child custody cases.
 Going through the process of finding, taking, and following up with a court-ordered drug test may be a bit different from a voluntary one.
-These tests are often more comprehensive than elective ones and may require you to provide multiple biological samples depending on the reason for the court’s testing edict.
-Because of the court’s involvement, it is best to work with a qualified legal professional from the outset of the situation.
+These tests are often more comprehensive than elective tests and may require you to provide multiple biological samples, as probation officers regularly administer drug tests to ensure compliance with the law.
+Because of the court’s involvement, it is best to work with a qualified legal professional from the outset.

-Criminal Defense Attorney Brian P. Gabriel has successfully guided many clients through the court-ordered drug test process.
-Working with a lawyer before you even take the test ensures that you get the fairest possible shake in the situation.
+Criminal Defense Attorney Brian Gabriel has successfully guided many clients through the court-ordered drug test process.
+Working with a lawyer before you take the test ensures you secure the fairest possible shake in the situation.

 Most Common Cases Associated with Court-Ordered Drug Tests